mayur9210/gatsby-clone/content/blog/2017-12-07-introducing-the-react-rfc-process.md

 We're adopting an RFC ("request for comments") process for contributing ideas to React.

-Inspired by [Yarn](https://github.com/yarnpkg/rfcs), [Ember](https://github.com/emberjs/rfcs), and [Rust](https://github.com/rust-lang/rfcs), the goal is to allow React core team members and community members to collaborate on the design of new features.
+Inspired by [Yarn](https://github.com/yarnpkg/rfcs), [Ember](https://github.com/emberjs/rfcs), and [Rust](https://github.com/rust-lang/rfcs), the goal is to allow React core team members and credit members to collaborate on the design of new features.
 It's also intended to provide a clear path for ideas to enter the project:

 - Create an RFC document detailing your proposal.
 - Submit a PR to the [RFC repository](https://github.com/reactjs/rfcs).